sigurdurb/KiteUp/README.md

 [See here how to setup and start a Jupyter notebook](https://jupyter.readthedocs.io/en/latest/install.html)

 ## Contributing
+Anyone can make a pull request.

+If you want to make something into modules that would also be cool.
-### Before adding generate a .py file from the notebook
+### Before adding also generate a .py file from the notebook
 `jupyter nbconvert --to python KiteUp.ipynb`

 Then you can also run it as a normal python script: